DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * **World Bank.**  [Annual data](http://data.worldbank.org/) on the economic and social environments of a broad range of countries.
 You can download the whole thing as a large csv or (our preference) use the [Pandas tool](http://pandas.pydata.org/pandas-docs/stable/remote_data.html).
 The latter gives us doubly indexed dataframes, with observations indexed by year and country.

-Others:
+Others we like:

 * **WEO.**  The IMF's [World Economic Outlook](https://www.imf.org/external/ns/cs.aspx?id=28) comes out twice a year.
 Annual macroeconomic data for most countries, 1980 to 5-10 years in the future.
 We read the whole thing from their spreadsheet link.

 * **PWT.** The [Penn World Table](http://www.rug.nl/research/ggdc/data/pwt/?lang=en) is the best single source of basic macroeconomic data presented on a comparable basis (""PPP adjusted") for most countries.
 Annual from 1950 to (roughly) 3-4 years ago.
 We read the whole thing from their spreadsheet link.

 * **UN Population data.**  [Annual data](http://esa.un.org/unpd/wpp/Download/Standard/Population/) for most countries of the population by age.
 Includes estimates from 1950 and projections to 2100.
-We read the whole thing from a spreadsheet.
+We read the whole thing from their spreadsheet link.
 Also data on births (fertility) and deaths (mortality).

 ## Data about financial markets

 * **Fama-French equity returns.**  The leading source of equity returns for investment research, courtesy of Gene Fama and Ken French.
 Text files on [Ken French's website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) are easily read into Excel.
 The [Pandas tool](http://pandas.pydata.org/pandas-docs/stable/remote_data.html) is even better -- when it works.

-* **Yahoo and Google finance.**  Pandas also has [tools](http://pandas.pydata.org/pandas-docs/stable/remote_data.html) for accessing daily stock prices and related information.
+* **Yahoo and Google finance.**  Pandas also has [tools](http://pandas.pydata.org/pandas-docs/stable/remote_data.html) for accessing daily stock prices and other financial data.

 * **Quandl.**  A [nice aggregator](https://www.quandl.com/) of economic and financial information.
 Uses the Quandl package, which comes with Anaconda.
 Much of it is free, but they also serve as an interface to paid data subscriptions.